diego-codes/recipes/entrees/colombian-style-beans.md

 # Colombian-style beans

 This tasty bean recipe is Diego's interpretation of comfort food.
-Serve with white rice, maduros (plantains), and arepas (cornmeal patties).
+Serve with white rice, maduros (ripe plantains), and arepas (cornmeal patties).

 ## Ingredients: